global climate impacts of the Finnish textile and fashion industry

 Emissions from textile and fashion industry originate in value chains

-A report on the global climate impacts of the Finnish textile and fashion industry explains where the industry’s emissions originate and how they could be reduced.
+A report on the global climate impacts of the Finnish textile and fashion industry explains where the industry’s emissions originate.
+It also explains how they could be reduced.
 The report was the first of its kind in Finland.
 The most efficient ways to reduce emissions include doubling the useful life of products, replacing fossil energy with renewable energy sources, and developing and adopting new ecological textile fibres.

-According to the report, the emissions from the Finnish textile and fashion industry total approximately 1,689,000 tonnes of carbon dioxide equivalent (tCO2e).
-This corresponds to about 305 kilograms of CO2e per Finn, which is about three percent of the average Finn’s carbon footprint.
+According to the report, the emissions from the Finnish textile and fashion industry total approximately 1,689,000 tons of carbon dioxide equivalent (tCO2e).
+This corresponds to about 305 kilograms of CO2e per Finn.
+That is about three percent of the average Finn’s carbon footprint.

 The report on the global climate impacts of the Finnish textile and fashion industry reveals that over 95 percent of the emissions of the Finnish textile and fashion industry arise from sources other than the companies’ own operations in Finland.
 Nearly 90 percent of the total emissions come from the production of textile fibres and materials.
 The second most significant source of emissions was the washing of textiles during the use phase.